metropolia-ark/ark-app/README.md

 # ARK

-Animal centric social media and pet adoption platform.
+Concept application for an animal-centered social media platform.

 ## Prerequisites